(III) Suppose that a circular parallel-plate capacitor has radius... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (III) Suppose that a circular parallel-plate capacitor has radius r₀ = 3.0 cm and plate separation d = 5.0 mm.
-A sinusoidal potential difference V = V₀ sin (2𝝅ft) is applied across the plates, where V₀ = 180 V and f = 60 Hz. (b) Determine the expression for the amplitude B₀(r) of this time-dependent (sinusoidal) field when r ≤ r₀ and when r > r₀.
+A sinusoidal potential difference V = V₀ sin (2𝝅ft) is applied across the plates, where V₀ = 180 V and f = 60 Hz. (c) Plot B₀(r) in tesla for the range 0 ≤ r ≤ 10 cm.

 Verified Solution